Pankaj352/portfolio-ideas/docs/guide.md

 ### ⚡ Author Name

-Start a new line below the latest portfolio and add the author or creator of the portfolio website, like so: `| Jemima Abu`
+Start a new line below the latest portfolio and add the author or creator of the portfolio website, like so: `| Pankaj Maurya`

 ![author-name.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1650538578159/kX0S0PKsB.png)